ekernf01/ggrn/README.md

 # and a column "perturbation_type" that is "overexpression" or "knockdown" or "knockout".
 # Use our validator to check your training data before proceeding.
 grn.check_perturbation_dataset() #Or, set validate_immediately = True above

-# Simple feature construction -- use the mRNA levels of the TF's as a proxy for activity
-# We may add more feature construction options in the future.
-grn.extract_features(method = "tf_rna")

 # Specify a fitting method
 grn.fit(